floyd011/datameshsync/portfolio/index.md

   Over 20 years of experience managing SQL Server, PostgreSQL, and distributed databases, with deep expertise in query optimization, high availability configurations, and disaster recovery strategies.

 - **DevOps & Cloud Solutions:**
-  Expertise in Docker, Kubernetes, Terraform, Ansible, and cloud platforms such as AWS and GCP.
-Skilled in implementing infrastructure as code (IaC) and building efficient CI/CD pipelines.
+  Expertise in Docker, Kubernetes, Terraform, Ansible, and cloud platforms such as AWS.

 - **Microservices & Automation:**
   Development of containerized, event-driven microservices and adoption of GitOps workflows for building scalable and resilient data platforms.